jqntn/market-qt/README.md

 > cmake --build build --config Release
 ```

 Note that `CMAKE_PREFIX_PATH` is only necessary if you manage your Qt installation yourself.
+Your Qt `bin` directory should also be in your PATH.